contactandyc/another-c-library/13_map.md

 # The Map Object
-- Turning the red black tree into a map or set
+- Turning the red black tree into a map

 *This and the src/stla_map.h/c files were started on Monday 9/23/19 and is still a work in progress.*